2key/contracts/DeploymentInstructions.md

 deployment type and network deploying to.

 Network names can be found in truffle.js file inside root of the repository.
+The ones we use most often are:
+* `public.test.k8s-hdwallet` - deploying to ropsten network with hdwallet
+* `public.test.k8s` - deploying to ropsten network with ledger
+* `plasma-azure` - Plasma azure network
+* `dev-local` - Docker container used as development environment

 ##### Soft redeploy
 If there have been only changes in 2key-protocol, or in the non-singleton contracts,